adhd assessment

 2. Impulsive Behavior

-People with ADHD tend to act without thinking about consequences.
+People with ADHD tend to act with impulsivity without considering consequences.
 A child may exhibit socially inappropriate behavior, such as an inability to wait their turn, calling out in class, or interrupting conversations.
 If your child acts impulsively and oftentimes can’t control their words or actions, it could be a sign of ADHD.

 3. Difficulty Sitting Still

-Children with ADHD may have a hard time sitting still for long periods and be easily fidgety.
+Children with ADHD may have difficulty sitting still for extended periods of time and tend to exhibit increased fidgeting and restlessness.
 For example, in the classroom, they may squirm in their seats or bounce their legs up and down.
 Look out for this symptom if your child displays it more frequently than other children.

 4. Poor Organizational Skills

 If your child has difficulty managing their personal belongings, organizing tasks, and adhering to deadlines, they could have ADHD.
-People with the disorder may be forgetful and disorganized, and this can cause them a lot of stress.
+People with the disorder may be forgetful and disorganized, and this can cause increased levels of stress.

 5. Emotional Outbursts